anywhichway/joex/README.md

 The index.js and package.json files are compatible with node-require so that joex can be served directly to the browser from the node-modules/joex directory when using node Express.

-To modify the global objects a web browser set the global object to its extended equivalent, e.g. Date = Date.extend() To access them in node.js use the normal require syntax, e.g.
+To modify the global objects in a web browser set the global object to its extended equivalent, e.g. Date = Date.extend() To access them in node.js use the normal require syntax, e.g.

 ```
 var Date = require("joex").Date.extend()